Skip to main content

 Specify:

-• <host> — IP address or DNS name of the source cluster master host;
+• <host> — The IP address or DNS name of the master node of the cluster where the source database resides;

-• <port> is the port of the source cluster;
+• <port> — port of the cluster where the source database resides;

-• <database_name> is the name of the database;
+• <database_name> — name of the source database;

-• <logical_slot_name> is the name of the logical replication slot.
+• <logical_slot_name> — name of the logical replication slot.

-7. Existing data will appear in the table on the receiving cluster.
+6. Existing data will appear in the table of the receiving database.

-If new data is added to the table on the source cluster, it is automatically replicated.
+If new data is added to the source database table, it is automatically replicated.

 ALTER SUBSCRIPTION <subscription_name> DISABLE;